syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Dealing-with-ColorPickerPalette.md

 ![ColorPickerPalette with custom color tab](Dealing-with-ColorPickerPalette_images/CustomColorPanel.png)

-N> If we set `IsCustomTabVisible` and `IsStandardTabVisible` property value as `false`, then MoreColor panel automatically hided.
+N> If we set `IsCustomTabVisible` and `IsStandardTabVisible` property value as `false`, then MoreColor panel automatically hides.

 ## Color changed notification